 Here are some of our favorite applications to help you set study goals:

-TOT000231 04Setting a schedule will make you hold yourself accountable.
+Setting a schedule will make you hold yourself accountable.
 By setting a plan, it will help you stay organized and focused.
-Self-paced learning is a wonderful thing, but be advised that while you have the flexibility to complete your training at your own pace, there is a maximum completion duration specified in your enrollment agreement.
+Self-paced learning is a wonderful thing, but it is not uncommon to procrastinate if there are no deadlines.
+Remember, while you have the flexibility to complete your training at your own pace, there is a maximum completion duration specified in your enrollment agreement.
 For further details, please refer to your enrollment agreement.
-Remember, you are responsible for your own learning.

 To help you stick to your study schedule, consider setting reminders on your phone or calendar.
 Block out a portion of the day where there will be few – if any – distractions.
-It is important to have dedicated time to study without any distractions.
+It is important to have a dedicated time to studying without any distractions.
 This will help you remain focused and engaged on the content, particularly if you know you only have two hours to work through a module.
-At the end of the week, it is good practice to review your schedule, see how you did, and adjust as necessary for the next week.
+At the end of the week, it is good practice to review your schedule, see how you did and adjust as necessary for the next week.

 Here are some of our favorite applications to help you manage your study schedule: